nasa/Common-Metadata-Repository/schemas/resources/schemas/grid/v0.0.1/search.md

 #### <a name="searching-for-grids"></a> Searching for Grids

 Grids can be searched for by sending a request to `%CMR-ENDPOINT%/grids`.
-XML reference, JSON, and UMM JSON response formats are supported for grids search.
+XML reference, JSON, and UMM JSON response formats are supported for Grids search.

 Grid search results are paged.
-See [Paging Details](#paging-details) for more information on how to page through grid search results.
+See [Paging Details](#paging-details) for more information on how to page through Grid search results.

 ##### <a name="grid-search-params"></a> Grid Search Parameters

-The following parameters are supported when searching for grids.
+The following parameters are supported when searching for Grids.

 ##### Standard Parameters
 * page_size